e-Reese/e-Reese.github.io/README.md

 ## Contact

-Feel free to reach out to me through the contact form on my website or via GitHub.
+Feel free to reach out to me through the contact form on my website or via GitHub.;